EAwangya/technical_challenge/README.md

 # TEKsystems Controls Deployment Engineer Challenge

 This repository contains my solutions and supporting files for the **TEKsystems Control Deployment Engineer Challenge**.
-The exercise is designed to evaluate skills in **cybersecurity, container security, orchestration, IaaS, and CI/CD pipeline management**  .

 ---